-Refer to Texas A&M University-Commerce Procedure 11.04.99.R0.20.
+Refer to Texas A&M University-Commerce Procedure 11.99.99.R0.13 Examinations for Graduate Degrees.

 Technology Management Master's Students will be required to successfully pass a qualifying/comprehensive examination at the end of their MS TMGT program.
 It is strongly recommended that students retain electronic copies of the syllabus and coursework for each graduate course used to satisfy the M.S.
 Technology Management degree requirements in order to prepare for the comprehensive exam that will be administered in association with in the TMGT 599 course.
+TMGT 599 and Comps are to be taken in the student's final semester of coursework.
+Students must be core-complete, or within one course of core-complete, to be eligible to take TMGT 599 and Comps.
+Authorization to enroll in TMGT 599 must be requested via the program coordinator when registering for your final term.